mikeal/ZDAG/SPEC.md

 de-duplication.

-Not only does this compress the size of the key references, it makes it **IMPOSSIBLE** to encode an indeterministic map, since you're only able to increase the index of a sorted table and if you try to write the same entry twice you'll terminate the map.
+Not only does this compress the size of the key references, it makes it **IMPOSSIBLE** to encode an indeterministic map.

 ### STRUCTURE_CONTAINER_TYPING